Scientific Name

 Euphorbia tirucalli is a succulent shrub or small tree that usually grows up to 16.5 feet (5 m) tall but occasionally may reach up to 33 feet (10 m).
 The stems are fleshy, smooth, green, cylindrical, measuring up to 0.3 inches (0.8 cm) in diameter, and often produced in whorls.
 When new, the stems bear leaves that soon drop.
 The leaves can grow up to 1 inch (2.5 cm) long.

 The yellow flowers are inconspicuous and carried in clusters at the tips of the short branches or the angles of the branches.
 They appear during the cooler months of the year.
 The fruits are tripartite capsules, pale green with a pink tinge, and covered with soft hairs.
-They can reach up to 0.5 inches (1.3 cm) in diameter.
+They can reach a diameter of 0.5 inches (1.3 cm).

 Hardiness